5 Ballet Skills to Effectively Improve Your Dancing

 A ballet dancer has to manage his/her every move and execute full control over it.
 For this reason, only, ballet dancing training exceptionally focuses on balance, the delicacy of each step and the technique.

-The most eye-catchy element of a ballerina is her lean yet strong body.
+The most eye-catchy element of a ballerina is her lean yet firm body.
 Moreover, it is the clean and planned movement in ballet dancing that adds the oomph factor to it.
 But in the end, all these are facilitated and beautified when the body is in perfect alignment.
 Alignment is the aesthetic energy that

 If you aspire to become a better dancer, explicitly focus on alignment and posture.